OkotieAsiekunmoritse/altschool-cloud-exercises-project/README.md

  # All Exercises For Altschool-Cloud-Exercises-Project #

-## A Breakdown of How Each Exercise was Given and How I Titled them on my Repository ##
+## A Breakdown of Each Exercise and How I Titled them on my Repository ##
 <br>

 * Exercise 1 --- I gave it the title ``` Exercise 1 ``` <br>